emm-sam/NHANES-POWERBI-ANALYTICS/README.md

 > X-axis 'Gender' Y-axis 'Count of Gender' (drag Gender column from 'Data' into both sections)

+Notes:
+- sometimes the data type in the original column will need changing e.g. to a whole number to convert it
+- roughly equally sized samples

-### Graph 2 - Count of participants by Racial Group
+### GRAPH 2 - COUNT OF PARTICIPANTS BY RACIAL GROUP
 Stacked Column Chart

 ![Race graph](https://github.com/emm-sam/NHANES-POWERBI-ANALYTICS/assets/100299675/a29625d9-fd78-49f2-a710-57b83e934be5)

+What:
+- convert research numeric codes into text categories as per the [documentation](https://wwwn.cdc.gov/nchs/nhanes/2013-2014/demo_h.htm#RIDRETH3)

+How:
 - process as previous
 > DAX: **Race = SWITCH ( TRUE(), data[RIDRETH3] = 1, "Mexican American", data[RIDRETH3] = 2, "Other Hispanic", data[RIDRETH3] = 3, "Non-Hispanic White", data[RIDRETH3] = 4, "Non-Hispanic Black", data[RIDRETH3] = 6, "Non-Hispanic Asian", data[RIDRETH3] = 7, "Other Race - Including Multi-Racial", BLANK())**

-- link to the research details
+Notes:
 - note there is no category 5
+- the race with the highest frequency is Non-Hispanic White at 3700 participants

-### Graph 3 - Count of participants by Income (annual household income)
+### GRAPH 3 - COUNT OF PARTICIPANTS BY INCOME (annual household)
-Stacked Bar Chart with Custom Order
+Stacked Column Chart (with custom order)

 ![Income graph](https://github.com/emm-sam/NHANES-POWERBI-ANALYTICS/assets/100299675/07144fb1-b370-41e7-97ab-6ea9f90286b0)